D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 - **BPU-Oriented Efficiency Model Optimization**

-  Horizon's BPU has targeted optimizations for `depthwise convolution` and `group convolution`.
+  D-Robotics's BPU has targeted optimizations for `depthwise convolution` and `group convolution`.
 Therefore, we recommend using models with a Depthwise+Pointwise structure, such as MobileNetv2, EfficientNet_lite, and the custom-designed VarGNet based on GroupConv, as the backbone of the model to achieve higher performance benefits.

   We are continually exploring more model structures and business models, and we will provide more diverse models for your reference.
-These outputs will be periodically updated to https://github.com/HorizonRobotics-Platform/ModelZoo/tree/master.
-If you still cannot find a suitable model, please feel free to reach out to us on the [Horizon Official Technical Community](https://developer.horizon.ai).
+These outputs will be periodically updated to https://github.com/D-RoboticsRobotics-Platform/ModelZoo/tree/master.
+If you still cannot find a suitable model, please feel free to reach out to us on the [D-Robotics Official Technical Community](https://developer.horizon.ai).
 We will provide more targeted guidance and suggestions based on your specific problems.

 ### Model Accuracy Analysis {#accuracy_evaluation}

 PTQ post-quantization method based on tens or hundreds of calibration data unavoidably incurs certain precision loss.
-Horizon's PTQ conversion tool has been extensively verified through practical use, and in most cases, the precision loss of the model can be kept within 1%.
+D-Robotics's PTQ conversion tool has been extensively verified through practical use, and in most cases, the precision loss of the model can be kept within 1%.

 This section first introduces how to correctly analyze the model precision.
 If the evaluation shows that the precision is lower than expected, you can refer to the content in the **Precision Optimization** section for model precision optimization.